microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-lifecycle.md

 ms.localizationpriority: high
 ms.prod: "change-notifications"
 ms.custom: graphiamtop20
-ms.date: 04/04/2023
+ms.date: 04/06/2023
 ---

-# Reduce missing change notifications and removed subscriptions
+# Reduce missing subscriptions and change notifications

-In the lifetime of a subscription, Microsoft Graph sends special kinds of notifications to help you minimize the risk of removed subscriptions or missed change notifications.
+In the lifetime of a subscription, Microsoft Graph sends special kinds of notifications to help you minimize the risk of missing subscriptions and change notifications.
 These notifications are called **lifecycle notifications**.

 There are three types of lifecycle events:

 - **reauthorizationRequired** notifications
-- **removed** subscriptions notifications
+- Subscription **removed** notifications
 - **missed** notifications

 If you ignore these events, it might break the change notification flow; you can handle the events by implementing logic in your app to resume a continuous change notification flow.